nicolocarpignoli/GeoAR.js/README.md

 ### `gps-camera`

 This component enables the Location AR.
 It has to be added to the `camera` entity.
-It makes possible to handle both position and rotation of user camera and it is used to determine where the user is pointing their device.
+It makes possible to handle both position and rotation of the camera and it's used to determine where the user is pointing their device.

 For example: